rngesus-wept/puflantu/artifacts/lion.md

 ## Entry 4

+You Were Meant For Me (Jewel)

+### English

-"I wipe the spots off the mirror
+I wipe the spots off the mirror
 Don't leave the keys in the door ("door" becomes "seven")
 I never put wet towels on the floor anymore 'cause
 Dreams last for so long
-Even after you're gone"
+Even after you're gone

 ### Gloss